Coffee culture in Cape Town: Chain stores

+Platō Coffee, SA's fourth-largest coffeehouse chain (at 150 locations) has numerous stores across Cape Town.
+The city has Platō's second-highest number of locations.

 Smaller local chains include Deluxe and Shift Espresso Bar.

 Foreign coffeehouse companies, such as US-based Starbucks and UK-based Costa Coffee are operational, but have a far smaller presence.

 Incorporated barista stations

 South Africa's largest gas station chain, Engen Petroleum, headquartered in Cape Town, operates two separate coffee brands.
 The first is Cafe 365, and the chain opened its 365th outlet in September 2024.
 Engen also has its own brand of premium coffee, called Brazmata.
 The brand is featured at barista stations at around 100 Engen forecourts, and offers takeout and bagged bean options.

 Independent outlets

 Cape Town has numerous independent coffeehouses, including Truth, Origin, Rosetta, Kamili, Against the Grain, Espresso Lab, Nøsh, and Olympia.

 Recognition

 In Barcelona-based World's 100 Best Coffee Shops' 2025 ranking, Cape Town's Espresso Lab, established in 2009, was voted the 11th best coffee shop in the world, and the best in Africa.

 Truth Coffee, situated in Cape Town CBD, was voted Best Coffee Shop in the World in 2015 and 2016 by the UK's Daily Telegraph.

 In 2024, Cape Town was ranked as the world's 9th best city for coffee by US Food & Wine magazine.